Eliulm/Eliulm/README.md

 - 👋 Hi, I’m Elias

-I am a CS student in Frankfurt.

-Currently learning about React, Node, Express and MongoDB.
+- Currently learning about React, Node, Express and MongoDB.

 <!---
 Eliulm/Eliulm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.